Adityaraj-B/Peblo_story_buddy/README.md

 3. Record the full flow: story start, quiz reveal, wrong answer, success.
 4. Capture frame timings and confirm the UI thread and raster thread remain under the 16ms frame budget during shake and confetti.

-## AI Usage And Judgment

-AI assistance was used to structure the implementation plan, map the PDF requirements into app states, and draft the README.
-I rejected the idea of using a remote ElevenLabs-style API because it would introduce network latency, API-key handling, and caching complexity for an intern challenge where native TTS is explicitly acceptable.
-Native TTS is more reliable for the target mid-range Android constraint.

-One thing that did not work cleanly was raw PDF extraction in the default Windows console encoding, which failed on a bullet character.
-I reran extraction with UTF-8 output and used the resulting challenge text to drive the build.

 ## Running The App